fedemengo/.dotfiles/README.md

 	- `etc/default/grub` to `/etc/default/grub` then run `sudo update-grub`
 	- `etc/ssh/sshd_config` to `/etc/ssh/sshd_config`
 	- `etc/locale.conf` to `/etc/locale.conf` or just set the proper locale
+        - Uncomment the locale to be generate in `/etc/locale.gen`
+        - Generate with `sudo locale-gen`
 	- `usr/share/X11/xorg.conf.d` to `/usr/share/X11/` or just copy the content
 	- `usr/share/conky/` to `/usr/share/` (now disabled in `~/.i3/config/`)